TheoW03/TheoW03/README.md

 what Im doing to acheieve this is I downloaded codeblocks for C/C++ and Game modding I downloaded Forge and the minecraft mod framework trying to figure out how to set it up but Ill get it. hopefully. and webdev. just check my repos

-Im also very passionate with programming and CS. to the point it can be problematic.
+Im also very passionate with programming and CS. to the point it can be problematic at times, but I love it.